Civitasv/cmake-tools.nvim/README.md

         position = "belowright", -- "vertical", "horizontal", "leftabove", "aboveleft", "rightbelow", "belowright", "topleft", "botright", use `:h vertical` for example to see help on them size = 10,
         encoding = "utf-8", -- if encoding is not "utf-8", it will be converted to "utf-8" using `vim.fn.iconv`
+        auto_close_when_success = true, -- typically, you can use it with the "always" option; it will auto-close the quickfix buffer if the execution is successful.
       },
       overseer = {
         new_task_opts = {}, -- options to pass into the `overseer.new_task` command